Soldier of Orange: Cast

+Reception

+Critical response

+Soldier of Orange has an approval rating of 91% on review aggregator website Rotten Tomatoes, based on 11 reviews, and an average rating of 7.8/10.

-Awards
+Awards and nominations

 The film won the Los Angeles Film Critics Association Award for Best Foreign Film in 1979.
 One year later, in 1980, it received a Golden Globe nomination for Best Foreign Language Film, but the French-Italian film La Cage aux Folles won the award.

 In the vote for best Dutch film of the twentieth century at the Netherlands Film Festival in 1999 Soldier of Orange won second place behind Turkish Delight, another Paul Verhoeven film.

 The film was selected as the Dutch entry for the Best Foreign Language Film at the 50th Academy Awards, but was not accepted as a nominee.